All Episodes

 I mean, isn't that kind of what's going on here in Indiana?

-Now some might say, not Russia, it's chicken and egg.
+Now, some might say, no, Russia, it's chicken and egg.

-And it was it was it was designed to let Indians go and smoke peyote and have that they were exempt from a statute because of their religious beliefs.
+And they were exempt from a statute because of their religious beliefs.

-Democrats wrote that, and then suddenly 30 other states followed up and created their own uh uh freedom from religious discrimination act, whatever the heck of the name of thing is.
+And then something 30 other states followed up and created their own Freedom from Religious Discrimination Act, whatever the heck of the name of the thing is.

-And sometime between 1993 and and today, it seems like the gays and lesbians, militant gays and lesbians, and Democrats and liberals are just anti-religious.
+And sometime between 1993 and today, it seems like the gays and lesbians, militant gays and lesbians, and Democrats and liberals are just anti-religious, well, anti-Christian.

-I don't know what would happen if uh if let's say a gay couple walked into a Muslim bakery and the Muslim bakery refused to bake the cake.
+I don't know what would happen if, let's say, a gay couple walked into a Muslim bakery and the Muslim bakery refused to bake the cake.

 I don't know what would happen.

-If uh if a gay couple walked into a uh a Muslim photography studio said, hey, we want you to shoot pictures at our wedding.
+If a gay couple walked into a Muslim photography studio, said, hey, we want you to shoot pictures at our wedding.

 I don't know what would happen.